 Published: May 21, 2020

 On May 20, 2020, the state outlined plans, as mentioned in Executive Order 20-56, for bars and restaurants to open on June 1 for outdoor service so long as certain conditions, including social distancing, are maintained to prevent the spread of COVID-19.
 The Minnesota Department of Public Safety (DPS) Alcohol and Gambling Enforcement Division worked with the League to provide the following guidance.
-On June 5, 2020, Governor Walz announced plans for June 10 reopening indoor service for bars and restaurants so long as certain conditions, including social distancing and limited occupancy of 50%, up to 250 people maximum.
-Outdoor seating will also be expanded to up to 250 people on June 10, with the same social distancing standards already in place.
+On June 5, 2020, Gov. Walz announced plans for June 10 reopening indoor service for bars and restaurants with restrictions.
+On Nov.
+10, 2020, Gov. Walz issued Executive Order 20-96 restricting indoor and outdoor service for bars and restaurants to the lesser of 150 persons or 50% capacity beginning Nov.
+13.

 Q1.
 Do cities need to change their regulations?
 (Updated June 5, 2020)